 Pursuing a medical malpractice claim is challenging and can be overwhelming, which is why many choose to hire an attorney to help them navigate the legal process and secure a favorable outcome on their behalf.

-At The Shrable Law Firm, P.C., our experienced medical malpractice attorneys in Americus, Georgia, have the necessary expertise and skills to help you sue a negligent hospital and/or medical professionals and fight for the compensation you need.
+At The Shrable Law Firm, P.C., our experienced medical malpractice attorneys in Americus, Georgia have the necessary expertise and skills to help you sue a negligent hospital and/or medical professionals and fight for the compensation you need.

-The term “medical malpractice” is used to describe a situation in which a medical professional (e.g., nurse, doctor, physician, surgeon, dentist, etc.) fails to adhere to the accepted standard of care when treating their patient, resulting in bodily injury or death.
+The term “medical malpractice” is used to describe a situation in which a medical professional (e.g., nurse, doctor, physician, surgeon, dentist, etc.) fails to adhere to the appropriate standard of care when treating their patient, resulting in bodily injury or death.

 The standard of care varies greatly in the medical community and encompasses a set of standards, procedures, and practices that are accepted by medical professionals in the same field of medicine.
 The assistance of a medical expert is often necessary to determine whether or not the medical professional who treated you violated the accepted standards of care.

 Common Types of Malpractice

 While there are many forms of medical malpractice, there are certain examples that are recurring subject of lawsuits.
 The following is a non-exhaustive list of common types of malpractice that can leave patients seriously ill or injured.

 Disregarding or Failing to Take Appropriate Patient History

 A doctor needs to be fully aware of a patient’s medical history before treating them, and the expectation is that they will take this information into account to design the best plan of care for the patient.